Privacy Policy

 Various provisions throughout this Privacy Policy address the requirements of California privacy statutes.

-14. Age Compliance
+14. Age compliance

 Therefore, we do not collect or process any information from persons under the age of 18.